Hybrid vehicle drivetrain: Dual hybrids

 These contain two different energy recovery systems.
 This is a transversal categorization.

 Micro hybrids

-Micro hybrid is a general term given to vehicles that use some type of start-stop system to automatically shut off the engine when idling.
+Micro hybrid (μHEV) is a general term given to vehicles that use some type of start-stop system to automatically shut off the engine when idling.
 Strictly speaking, micro hybrids are not real hybrid vehicles, because they do not rely on two different sources of power.